WHO AM I?

 Through my unique and personalized teaching methods, my students are able to develop study habits and effective learning strategies that last.
 My greatest joy is watching students succeed and unlock their own potential as well as their musical voice.
 Contact me and see how my services can benefit you today!

 I was part of Ravinia's Jazz Scholar Program where I learned from jazz greats like Bobby Broom, Dennis Carroll, and Willy Pickins.
-I played music professionally in Chicago for three years before going on to teach as the Group Piano program leader at the Philomusica European School of Music in Fort Collins.
+I played music professionally in Chicago before going on to teach as the Group Piano program leader at the Philomusica European School of Music in Fort Collins.
 Now, I teach and continue to play in bands all around Colorado and tour throughout the Western/Central United States.

 I also record tracks as a freelance bassist mainly for Fox Tracks Music